Alaska Grizzly Photo Itinerary

 Day 2: Kodiak Wildlife Photography Cruise

 While Katmai's grizzlies will be our main focus, Kodiak Island is an impressive wildlife photography destination in its own right, and today we explore a sampler of its coastal waters on an all-day private boat trip.
 A cruise among Kodiak’s secluded bays and rockbound shorelines, past tidal pools and kittiwake rookeries, may reveal sea otters, puffins, bald eagles, sea lions and sometimes humpback and fin whales.
 Kodiak is remote, not often visited by travelers to Alaska, and our sense of an intimate encounter with wild nature is palpable.
-We'll also spend time touring historic Kodiak, with a mix of activities that may include a walk through the coastal rain forest at Fort Abercrombie State Historical Park, a fisheries research center with aquarium and touch tank, and/or a drive up Pillar Mountain for panoramic photos over the town and sea, when weather permits.
+We'll also spend time photographing sites in historic Kodiak, with a mix of activities that may include a walk through the coastal rain forest at Fort Abercrombie State Historical Park, a fisheries research center with aquarium and touch tank, and/or a drive up Pillar Mountain for panoramic photos over the town and sea, when weather permits.

-Day 3: Kodiak / Katmai—Board Natural Habitat Ursus
+Day 3: Kodiak / Floatplane to Katmai—Board Natural Habitat Ursus